ukmars/maze-building/080-Walls-And-Posts.md

 If you have a fancy multi-filament printer, you can even print the bottom two layers with a red filament.

-In the [walls-and-posts](walls-and-posts) folder, there is a .3mf file showing how to set upi the slicing.
+In the [walls-and-posts](walls-and-posts) folder, there is a .3mf file showing how to set up the slicing.

 Note that the walls are a little under the 168mm available between posts.
 That should ensure some tolerance in manufature.
 If you make walls, be sure they are no longer than 168mm or there will be problems with the fit.